writethedocs/www/docs/conf/portland/2024/news/three-months-out.md

 ## Attendee Guide and Visiting Portland

 Our [Attendee Guide](https://www.writethedocs.org/conf/portland/2024/attendee-guide/) and [Visiting Portland](https://www.writethedocs.org/conf/portland/2024/visiting/) pages are now live!
-We've gathered information that will help you navigate the conference like a pro and make you feel more at home in the city of Portland.
+We've gathered information that will help you navigate the conference comfortably and make you feel more at home in the city of Portland.

 The [Attendee Guide](https://www.writethedocs.org/conf/portland/2024/attendee-guide/) provides conference information and gives strategies and tips for new (and experienced) attendees to get plugged in and connect with others.